KentDavidButler/BonusOne/README.md

-Below the star line are the build specs for the programe.
+Below the line are the build specs for the programe.
 To complete the programe I decided to seperate the tens and hundereds position from the one's position.
 I could have done this by converting the numerical grade into a string, and then splitting the individual numeric positions off, and then convert that string back to a number.
 Instead, I decided to take advantage of the modulus and seperate off the numbers by using the remainders.
 This allowed me to feed each tens position into a switch to get the letter grade and each unit position